-PLATE 51: Bronson-Wakefield House, 847 Bronson Road, St. Albans, Looking Northwest
+PLATE 50: Bronson-Wakefield House, 847 Bronson Road, St. Albans, Looking Northwest

-PLATE 52: Barn at Bronson-Wakefield House, 847 Bronson Road, St. Albans, Looking West
+PLATE 51: Barn at Bronson-Wakefield House, 847 Bronson Road, St. Albans, Looking West

-19. Smith-Stevens House
+18. Smith-Stevens House

-Map ID 19; SRHP No. St. Albans-26 742 Bronson Road, Saint Albans
+Map ID 18; SRHP No. St. Albans-26 742 Bronson Road, Saint Albans

-The ca. 1850 Smith-Stevens House is a broad front-gable residence standing one and one-half stories tall on a stone foundation.
+The circa 1850 Smith-Stevens House is a broad front-gable residence standing one and one-half stories tall on a stone foundation.
 The symmetrical three-bay façade retains most of the historic four-over-four double-hung sash windows.
 The asphalt-shingle roof has a shallow boxed cornice.
-The ca. 1975 rear cross-gable two-story ell has modern one-over-one windows and an octagonal window near the wall junction.
+The circa 1975 rear cross-gable two-story ell has modern one-over-one windows and an octagonal window near the wall junction.
 The south gable end has an external truncated chimney topped by steel pipes.
 A shed-roof enclosed porch extends across the wing and joins a large modern two-bay garage.
 The house is entirely clad in vinyl siding.
 The sole outbuilding is a small shed southeast of the house.

 Major alterations to the house since the VDHP (1985) survey include modern exterior fabric, windows, and garage.
 The replacement siding obscures the brick exterior and Greek Revival traits such as the corbelled eaves, cornice returns, and rectangular lintels.
-These changes have undermined the house's integrity.
-Therefore, in WSP's opinion the Smith-Stevens House is not eligible for the SR/NRHP.
+As the historic integrity of the property has been diminished since the 1985 survey, an updated Determination of Eligibility may be considered for any future projects that may affect the historic resource.

-20. Georgia Poor Farm
+19. Georgia Poor Farm

-Map ID 20; SRHP No. Georgia-50 846 Mill River Road, Georgia
+Map ID 19; SRHP No. Georgia-50 846 Mill River Road, Georgia

-The Georgia Poor Farm is anchored by a ca. 1828 two-story double-pile residence resting on a stone foundation.
+The Georgia Poor Farm is anchored by a circa 1828 two-story double-pile residence resting on a stone foundation.
 The load-bearing masonry Georgian-plan house has an asphalt-shingle side-gable roof with a molded cornice and brick gable end chimneys.
 The exterior is clad in locally quarried coursed rough-cut stones sized to distinguish structural elements: large (foundation); medium (wall planes); medium rectangular (lintels); and narrow (stringcourse).
 The symmetrical five-bay façade is opened by modern six-over-six double-hung sash windows in simple casing with lug sills.
 Both gables have small paired four-light windows.
 A Connecticut River Valley doorway surmounts fluted pilasters flanking the central recessed entrance.
 The two-story hipped-roof rear ell has a garage addition.

-The farmstead contains six outbuildings: a long ca. 1975 gabled cow barn, a Quonset hut constructed in 1972, a tool shop and hen house (both early twentieth century), and two mid-twentieth-century concrete-tile silos.
+The farmstead contains six outbuildings: a long circa 1975 gabled cow barn, a Quonset hut constructed in 1972, a tool shop and hen house (both early twentieth century), and two mid-twentieth-century concrete-tile silos.

 The alterations since the VDHP (1985) survey involve the replacement windows and the faux doorway surround.
 The latter component is historically, architecturally, and geographically incompatible.
 The style of doorway is unique to the region for which it is named, nearly 150 miles to the southeast, and is a Georgian feature, a style that predates the house by 70 years, both of which are only extant in southern Vermont.
-The modern windows honor Federal light configurations, and the frontispiece minimally impacts the overall form and materials of the house; however, the modern outbuildings, especially the Quonset hut, detract from the property's character as an 1820s farmstead.
-The farmhouse has good integrity and is a rare example of a rural vernacular farmhouse built with locally quarried stone.
-Therefore, in WSP's opinion the farmhouse should remain listed in the SRHP but the Georgia Poor Farm is not eligible for listing in the NRHP under the Agricultural Resources of Vermont MPDF.
+Additional changes to property include modern windows and outbuildings, notably the Quonset hut.
+A recent VDHP environmental review of the property found that the resource has lost much of its historic integrity owing to twentieth-century alterations and that it is no longer eligible for SR/NRHP listing.

-PLATE 53: Smith-Stevens House, 742 Bronson Road, St. Albans, Looking East-Northeast
+PLATE 52: Smith-Stevens House, 742 Bronson Road, St. Albans, Looking East-Northeast

-PLATE 54: Smith-Stevens House, 742 Bronson Road, St. Albans, Looking Southeast
+PLATE 53: Smith-Stevens House, 742 Bronson Road, St. Albans, Looking Southeast

-PLATE 55: Shed at Smith-Stevens House, 742 Bronson Road, St. Albans, Looking Southeast
+PLATE 54: Shed at Smith-Stevens House, 742 Bronson Road, St. Albans, Looking Southeast

-PLATE 56: Georgia Poor Farm, 846 Mill River Road, Georgia, Looking Northeast
+PLATE 55: Georgia Poor Farm, 846 Mill River Road, Georgia, Looking Northeast

-PLATE 57: Georgia Poor Farm, 846 Mill River Road, Georgia, Looking Northwest
+PLATE 56: Georgia Poor Farm, 846 Mill River Road, Georgia, Looking Northwest